-- In patients with volume depletion not previously treated with empagliflozin, correct this condition before initiating SYNJARDY XR [see Warnings and Precautions (5.2)]. - Individualize the starting dose of SYNJARDY XR based on the patient's current regimen: - In patients on metformin hydrochloride, switch to SYNJARDY XR containing a similar total daily dose of metformin hydrochloride and a total daily dose of empagliflozin 10 mg; - In patients on empagliflozin, switch to SYNJARDY XR containing the same total daily dose of empagliflozin and a total daily dose of metformin hydrochloride extended-release 1000 mg;
+- In patients with volume depletion not previously treated with empagliflozin, correct this condition before initiating SYNJARDY [see Warnings and Precautions (5.2)]. - Individualize the starting dose of SYNJARDY based on the patient's current regimen: - In patients on metformin hydrochloride, switch to SYNJARDY containing empagliflozin 5 mg with a similar total daily dose of metformin hydrochloride; - In patients on empagliflozin, switch to SYNJARDY containing metformin hydrochloride 500 mg with a similar total daily dose of empagliflozin; - In patients already treated with empagliflozin and metformin hydrochloride, switch to SYNJARDY containing the same total daily doses of each component.